tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/selectMultipleSegmentation.PNG">

-__1.4__ To count the number of objects in your data, the program defaults to a 20 pixel minimum and 1000 maximum object size.
+__1.4__ To count the number of objects in your data, the program defaults to a pixel minimum and maximum object size.
 These cuttoffs will have significant effects on accuracy and vary completely by application.
-You will be prompted to select these .
+You will be prompted to select these values.
+This has to be left to the user since the size of the objects they want counted will vary between different users.

 <img src = "figures/sizeValues.png">

-After the pipeline completes a run, run times will vary by hardware capacity, open the All_Classifier_Comparison.csv file to compare the performance of the various classifiers.
+After the pipeline completes a run, run times will vary by hardware capacity, open the __All_Classifier_Comparison_(current time).csv__ file to compare the performance of the various classifiers.

 More statistical information will be printed to the log window.

-This will be located under training_area/Results.
+This will be located under __training_area/Results__.

 For the testing dataset, several classifiers should demonstrate the same accuracy statistics as the image size is very small as they contain at most 3 cells per image.